What do the NYS Public Health Laws require?

 - Blood test, including original lab report, proving immunity to measles, mumps, and rubella (MMR titer)

 - clearly indicate the type of vaccine, dates of vaccine, name, and address of the doctor or clinic;

 - be stamped and signed by the doctor or clinic; and

 - MMR vaccination is available at the Student Health Center free of charge.
 For students seeking MMR vaccine who do NOT have health insurance, you may receive free vaccine at the following Dept. of Health Immunization Clinic:

 - Fort Greene Health Center 295 Flatbush Ave.-5th floor Brooklyn, NY 11201 Monday-Friday 8:30am-2pm

 For directions and other information, please go to Dept. of Health Immunization Clinics

-Public Health Law 2167 requires all colleges to provide information on Meningitis and the Meningitis vaccine.
-Regardless of your age, if you have been vaccinated against Meningitis, you will only need to submit documentation of the vaccine.
-If you have not been vaccinated, you may decline the vaccine, however, you MUST complete the Medical Requirements form Part 1.
+Public Health Law 2167 requires all college to provide information on Meningitis and the Meningitis vaccine.
+Regardless of your age, you will need to complete and sign the Medical Requirements form Part 1.
+If you have been vaccinated within the last 5 years, please upload your documentation.
+If you have not been vaccinated, you may decline the vaccine by checking the second box in Part 1 of the Medical Requirements form, sign and date.